-ITTO and FONDEBOSQUE, as Steering Committee members, will be jointly responsible for the control, evaluation and monitoring of the financial and forest management aspects of the project.
+ITTO and FONDEBOSQUE, as Steering Committee members, will be jointly responsible for the monitoring and evaluation of project achievements.
 Two meetings will be held during the first year to ensure smooth project start-up; annual meetings will be held during the second and third year unless otherwise decided by the Committee.
 FONDEBOSQUE will be in charge of internal control and auditing during project implementation.
 Regular audits will be carried out, and the audit reports will be made available to the Steering Committee.
-The Project Coordinator will be responsible for the preparation of regular progress reports and the project completion report, including financial statements, in accordance with ITTO regulations.
+The Project Coordinator will be responsible for the preparation of regular progress reports and the project completion report in accordance with ITTO regulations.